crodier/software-blog/_posts/2023-09-22-message-formats.md

 ```shell
 ~/coding/protoc/bin/protoc --python_out=.
 User.proto
 ```
-This generates User_pb2.py which should be in the same folder as this file.
+This generates User_pb2.py appears in the same folder as this file.
 (I am using PyCharm.)
 ```python
 import User_pb2